Guest Essay by Willis Eschenbach

 In addition to the changes in evaporation, there at least one other mechanism increasing cloud formation as wind increases.
 This is the wind-driven production of airborne salt crystals.
 The breaking of wind-driven waves produces these microscopic crystals of salt.
 The connection to the clouds is that these crystals are the main condensation nuclei for clouds that form over the ocean.
 The production of additional condensation nuclei, coupled with increased evaporation, leads to larger and faster changes in cloud production with increasing temperature.

-So increased wind-driven evaporation means that for the same density of air, the surface temperature can be lower than the temperature required to initiate the thunderstorm.
+Increased wind-driven evaporation means that to get the same air density, the surface temperature can be lower than the temperature required to initiate the thunderstorm.
 This means that the thunderstorm will still survive and continue cooling the surface to well below the starting temperature.

 This ability to drive the temperature lower than the starting point is what distinguishes a governor from a negative feedback.
 A thunderstorm can do more than just reduce the amount of surface warming.
 It can actually mechanically cool the surface to below the required initiation temperature.
 This allows it to actively maintain a fixed temperature in the region surrounding the thunderstorm.

 A key feature of this method of control (changing incoming power levels, performing work, and increasing thermal losses to quelch rising temperatures) is that the equilibrium temperature is not governed by changes in the amount of losses or changes in the forcings in the system.
 The equilibrium temperature is set by the response of wind and water and cloud to increasing temperature, not by the inherent efficiency of or the inputs to the system.